vendia/examples/workshops/food-and-beverage/optimized-distribution/README-Milestone4.md

   }
   ```

-Finally, confirm the newly created delivery is stred on the **DistributorNode**.
+Finally, confirm the newly created delivery is shared on the **DistributorNode**.

 * Open the `GraphQL Explorer` of the **DistributorNode**.
 Remove any existing content from the middle pane.
 * Copy and paste the query below and then execute it to see all deliveries.